xphillyx/PostSharp.Samples/PostSharp.Samples.MiniProfiler/README.md

 # PostSharp.Samples.MiniProfiler

-MiniProfiler from the makers of StackOverflow is one of the most popular and most useful library for ASP.NET developers.
-Thanks to MiniProfiler, you can easily track the execution time that selected methods.
+MiniProfiler from the makers of StackOverflow is one of the most popular and most useful libraries for ASP.NET developers.
+Thanks to MiniProfiler, you can easily track the execution time of selected methods.

-Contrarily to normal profilers that track the execution time of all methods, MiniProfiler track only the time of methods you specifically select.
+Contrarily to normal profilers that track the execution time of all methods, MiniProfiler tracks only the time of methods you specifically select.

-The inconvenient of MiniProfiler is that you have to modify your code to add a call to the `MiniProfiler.Step` method.
+The problem with MiniProfiler is that you have to modify your code to add a call to the `MiniProfiler.Step` method.
 This can be cumbersome if you have dozens or even hundreds of them.

 PostSharp offers a convenient way to add MiniProfiler to a large set of methods without having